AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/named-accounts/lead-to-account-matching.md

 **Step 4 -** We present a list of proposed companies with strong and weak matches.
 When a named account is created based upon one of the proposed companies, we create matching rules to automatically associate new leads (e.g., lead filled out a form) going forward to the right named accounts.
 This way you can worry less about matching leads and more about obtaining revenue!

-Since Marketo Lead-to-Account matching is a built-in feature of Marketo Target Account Management, matching leads to accounts happens in near real-time (e.g., the moment a lead fills out a Marketo form, we associate said lead with the right named account).
+Since Marketo Lead-to-Account matching is a built-in feature of Marketo [!UICONTROL Target Account Management], matching leads to accounts happens in near real-time (e.g., the moment a lead fills out a Marketo form, we associate said lead with the right named account).
 This event can be used to trigger alerts and notify account owners of the new leads that are coming in from their named accounts.

 >[!NOTE]
 >